soapbox-pub/rebased/docs/installation/freebsd_en.md

 # chmod +x /usr/local/etc/rc.d/pleroma
 ```

-Update the `/etc/rc.conf` file with the following command:
+Update the `/etc/rc.conf` and start pleroma with the following commands:

 ```
 # sysrc pleroma_enable=YES
+# service pleroma start
 ```

 Now you can start pleroma with `# service pleroma start`.

 ## Conclusion

-Restart nginx with `# /etc/rc.d/nginx restart` and you should be up and running.
+Restart nginx with `# service nginx restart` and you should be up and running.

 Make sure your time is in sync, or other instances will receive your posts with
 incorrect timestamps.
 You should have ntpd running.

-#### Further reading

-{! backend/installation/further_reading.include !}

 ## Questions